Tax Tips for U.S. Americans Abroad

 This particular payment relief includes all individual tax returns, plus self-employed individuals and all other entities (except trusts, estates or C-Corporations).

-This is important to know because for expats, it means penalties and interest will begin to accrue on any remaining unpaid balances as of July 16, 2020.
+This is important to know because for any US citizen abroad, it means penalties and interest will begin to accrue on any remaining unpaid balances as of July 16, 2020.
 Before, these fees would start to accrue from April 15th.

 This new payment relief though does not include state tax payments, payments or deposits of any other type of federal tax.
 Additionally, you do not need to call or contact the IRS for any additions or to ask if you qualify for this relief.
 All US citizens are included in this new law.

-Due to the stimulus checks, it may be wise to file earlier if possible.
-You can still take advantage of our expat tax software service and electronically pay your taxes smoothly and within 30 minutes, even before the new deadline comes in.
+Due to the stimulus checks, it may be wise to file US taxes earlier if possible.
+Please note that you can still take advantage of our expat tax software service.
+Electronically pay your taxes smoothly and within 30 minutes, even before the new deadline comes in.

-You can file both 2019 and back taxes through our app at the same 149 euro ($150) fixed price per year of filing.
-You’ll receive helpful customer service from our team and can file in less than 30 minutes!
+We at MyExpatTaxes will make this easy for you by helping you update the IRS with your current mailing address and income eligibility details.
+You can also file both 2019 and back taxes through our app at the same 149 euro ($150) fixed price per year of filing.
+Plus, you’ll receive helpful customer service from our team and can file in less than 30 minutes!